 This is a really huge need for children and doesn’t go away as we become adults.
 There are many adults in marriages where the spouse provides a good home, puts food on the table, but isn’t really there.
 When your spouse doesn’t make any attempt to connect with you, it hurts deeply.
 I know because I’ve seen it happen.

 It’s the very same with kids.
 They want you there physically but much more, they want you there emotionally.
-My daughter played soccer for a couple years and she was really good and it was fun watching my little girl dominate the field with both girls and boys.
+My daughter played soccer for a couple of years and she was really good and it was fun watching my little girl dominate the field with both girls and boys.
 During this time, I saw a lot of different parents on the sidelines.

 One in particular stuck out to me.
 There was a little boy who obviously played soccer for many years and was very good.
 He would ferociously kick the ball into the goal again and again like he was in the World Cup.
 The crowd would cheer and you could see him immediately look where his parents were sitting to catch their approval and instead would repeatedly see his parents walking around talking on their cell phones… never looking at the field.